codelings-net/codelings/README.md

 # Linux bash
 ln -s .env/bin/activate .

-# git-bash
+# Win10 git-bash
 ln -s .env/Scripts/activate .

 source activate
 pip install wasmtime hexdump
 ```

-No idea about PowerShell or macOS (reports welcome).
+(Reports from macOS and Windows PowerShell users would be welcome.)

-This should install the most recent version of the `wasmtime` WebAssembly
+The above should install the most recent version of the `wasmtime` WebAssembly
 runtime.
 The project has been developed using
 `wasmtime` version 0.25.0 and needs the fuel feature (which limits the number
 of instructions executed and thereby avoids infinite loops).
 Fuel was
-introduced in version 0.23.0 released in Feb 2021, earlier versions will not
+introduced in version 0.23.0 released in Feb 2021, so earlier versions will not
 work.

 ### Installing WABT